 Transmission to and from the terminals is hybrid: an analog pair for voice and two digital pairs for control signals.
-Port circuits (ZTN79 ATL Line CP for MERLIN System sets and TN735 MET Line CP for MET sets) provide interface between the terminals and the digital switch.
+Port circuits (ZTN79 ATL Line CP for MERLIN System and ATL cordless sets and TN735 MET Line CP for MET sets) provide interface between the terminals and the digital switch.

-The pushbutton dials on MERLIN System terminals are not touch-tone; they send digital signals to the system switch and are referred to in terminal descriptions as a touch dial pads.
+The pushbutton dials on MERLIN System terminals and ATL cordless telephones are not touch-tone; they send digital signals to the system switch and are referred to in terminal descriptions as a touch dial pads.
 MET sets have touch-tone (DTMF) dials.